How to be Successful: The Explosive Truth

 Eventually, most of us outgrew such immature urgings associated with these arts and crafts store staples.
 We moved on, knowing we’d never master the art of painting and consigning ourselves to the more mundane world of reality.
 Yet we still look for short cuts.
 As students, we buy Cliff Notes instead of reading the assigned books.
 We search the internet for hidden “cheats” in our favorite video games.
 At work we often rely on a “tried and true” system instead of looking for efficiencies.
 In our personal lives, we constantly perk our ears when we hear of a way to earn “thousands a month working out of our home.”
 We’re more likely to buy lottery tickets than increase our savings in the company 401k plan.
 Even the wealthy succumb to these temptations.
 Look at how many of them were taken in by Bernie Madoff, who made off with millions in an elaborate Ponzi scheme that targeted the rich and famous.

-Why do so many keep grasping at straws when so many claim to understand the lessons of Aesop’s famous fable The Tortoise and The Hare.
+Why do so many keep grasping at straws when so many claim to understand the lessons of Aesop’s famous fable The Tortoise and The Hare?
 The awful reality is, while slow and steady wins the race, fast and furious gets all the headlines.
 And it’s far easier to read the headlines and believe them than it is to read the full story and do a little independent research.

 We see this “madness of crowds” phenomenon all the time, but it’s most readily identifiable in the investing world.
 In the late 1990’s everyone bragged about their internet stocks – until they crashed in 2000.
-In the mid 2000’s, the headlines screamed of the ever increasing value of real estate – until the credit crises of 2008.
+In the mid 2000’s, the headlines screamed of the ever-increasing value of real estate – until the credit crisis of 2008.
 Through the years, various charlatans, connivers and even a few honest salesmen have touted the elixirs of investing in index funds (which ended up losing money in the first decade of the new millennium), commodities (which, speculative at best, ride a wave of hysteria once every generation or so before crashing when there are no more buyers) to the franchise de jour (usually something that can be operated out of your home in your spare time so you can keep your day job and continue to earn the money needed to pay the ongoing franchise fee).

 What do all these dreadful hustles have in common?
 They all depend on the mark submitting to the idea with a merely superficial review.
 In other words, the victim’s due diligence is only skin deep.